 A lot of people choose MapR as their core platform for processing and storing big data because of its advantages for speed and performance.
 MapR consistently performs faster than any other big data platform for all kinds of applications, including Hadoop, distributed file I/O, NoSQL data storage, and data streaming.
-In this post, I’m focusing on the latter to provide some perspective on how much better/faster/cheaper MapR Streams can be compared to Apache Kafka as a data streaming technology.
+In this post, I’m focusing on the latter to provide some perspective on how much better/faster/cheaper MapR Event Store can be compared to Apache Kafka as a data streaming technology.

 I measured performance from both producer and consumer perspectives.
 However, consumers run faster than producers, so I focused primarily on the producer side since the throughput of a stream is bounded by the throughput of its producers.
 I used two threads in my producer clients so that message generation could happen in parallel with sending messages and waiting for acknowledgments.
 I used the following properties for producers and topics: